Crotalus lepidus: Description

 This small species rarely exceeds 32 in (81.3 cm) in length.
 It has a large, rounded head, and fairly heavy body for its size, with eyes with vertical pupils.
 Like other rattlesnakes, its tail has a rattle, which is composed of keratin.
 Each time the snake sheds its skin, a new segment is added to the rattle.
 However, the rattle is fragile and may break off, and the frequency of shedding can vary.
 So, the snake's age cannot be determined by the number of segments or length of the rattle.

 The color pattern varies greatly, but generally reflects the color of the rock in the snake's natural environment.
 Snakes found near areas of predominantly limestone tend to be a light grey in color, with darker grey banding.
 Snakes found at higher altitudes have darker colors.
 Specimens of the mottled rock rattlesnake (C. l. lepidus) from the Davis Mountains region often exhibit a more pink coloration, with dark-grey speckling rather than distinct banding.^{} The banded rock rattlesnake (C. l. klauberi) gets its common name from its distinctive, clean banding, often with little speckling or mottling.

 Common names

 Its common names include: blue rattlesnake, eastern rock rattlesnake, green rattlesnake, little green rattlesnake, pink rattlesnake, rock rattlesnake, Texas rock rattlesnake, and white rattlesnake.

 Geographic range

-This snake is found in the Southwestern United States (Arizona, southern New Mexico, and southwestern Texas) and northern central Mexico.
+This snake is found in the Southwestern United States (southeastern Arizona, southern New Mexico, and southwestern Texas) and northern central Mexico.
 The type locality given is "Presidio del Norte and Eagle Pass" (Texas, USA).
 H.M.
 Smith and Taylor (1950) emended the type locality to "Presidio (del Norte), Presidio County, Texas".

 Conservation status

-This species is classified as Least Concern IUCN Red List of Threatened Species (v3.1, 2001).
-Species are listed as such due to their wide distribution, presumed large population, or because they are unlikely to be declining fast enough to qualify for listing in a more threatened category.
+This species is classified as Least Concern by the IUCN Red List of Threatened Species (v3.1, 2001).
 The population trend was stable when assessed in 2006.
+Its habitat is largely inaccessible and not majorly threatened by human development; however, it is gradually becoming more fragmented.

-However, it is listed as a threatened species by New Mexico, although Texas does not protect it.
-Its habitat is largely inaccessible, and not currently threatened by human development, though it is gradually becoming more and more fragmented.
+It is listed as a threatened species by New Mexico.